WebToolsPlanet

 What is the difference between AA and AAA?

-AA is the common baseline for accessible digital products.
-AAA is stricter and usually applies where maximum readability is required, such as long-form reading experiences or highly accessible interfaces.
+AA is the common accessibility baseline for digital products.
+AAA is stricter and is usually used for high-readability interfaces or important long-form reading experiences.

-Why can a brand color pass on white but fail on gray?
+Why does a color pass on one background but fail on another?

 Contrast depends on the exact foreground and background pair.
-Even a small background shift can lower the ratio enough to fail for normal text.
+A small background change can lower the ratio enough for normal text to fail.